 The Company has segregated all costs related to the REIT conversion from normal operations and reported these amounts as REIT conversion costs in the accompanying consolidated statements of operations.
-During 2013 and 2012, the Company incurred \$22.2 million and \$102.0 million, respectively, of various costs associated with these transactions.
-REIT conversion costs incurred during 2013 include employment and severance costs (\$14.4 million), professional fees (\$2.7 million), and various other transition costs (\$5.1 million).
-REIT conversion costs incurred during 2012 include impairment charges (\$33.3 million), professional fees (\$23.1 million), employment, severance and retention costs (\$24.4 million), and various other transition costs (\$21.2 million).
-No REIT conversion costs were incurred during 2014.
+During 2013, the Company incurred \$22.2 million of various costs associated with these transactions, including employment and severance costs (\$14.4 million), professional fees (\$2.7 million), and various other transition costs (\$5.1 million).
+No REIT conversion costs were incurred during 2015 or 2014.